hvarga/prirucnik-za-softversko-inzenjerstvo/README.md

 Using `make` or `latexmk` directlly will finally generate the PDF document.
 PDF will be stored in the `book` folder.
 Enjoy reading!

-# How to Contribute the Book
+# How to Contribute to the Book

 Since this is a book under the Creative Commons license, everyone is free to share and adapt it.